-Northeast Town Mayor Al MacNevin declined to comment on the MTA motion.
+On Monday, Northeast Town Mayor Al MacNevin declined to comment on the MTA motion.

 In other business at the meeting, former MTA Director of Tourism Shelba Millette delivered the Director of Tourism Annual Report.
 Ms. Millette is currently serving in a volunteer capacity.

 The Director of Tourism Report provided a brief explanation of the MTA’s Island-wide branding efforts and noted that “The MTA was fortunate enough to receive FedNor and NOHFC (Northern Ontario Heritage Foundation Corporation) funding to bring phase one of our branding concept to fruition in 2017-2018.”

 The branding concept centres on a colour-coded three lands concept that “is all about meeting both traveller navigation needs as well as a strategy to increase tourism by setting the stage or, expectation of a minimum three-day stay on Manitoulin in order to experience it all, Eastern Land, Middle Land and Western Land.”